ddnexus/pagy/docs/extras/calendar.md

 - Renaming the conflicting param of your app
 - Passing a custom `:page_sym` to the [Pagy configuration](#pagy-configuration).
-That will internally rename the `:page_sym` vars and update the `:params` procs of all the calendar objects accordingly.
+That will internally rename the `:page_sym` opts and update the `:params` procs of all the calendar objects accordingly.

 ## View